 Can the jalapeño slices:

 - Run the bubble popper through the jars to release air bubbles.
+Wipe the rim clean with a damp paper towel.

 You May Also Like:

-- How to Can Diced Green Chiles
+- How to Pressure Can Green Chile Peppers

 - 3 Ways to Preserve Peppers